ECCC-MSC/open-data/docs/msc-data/obs_radar/readme_radar_en.md

     * North American radar extrapolation [experimental]
 * [GIF radar imagery available on the MSC Datamart](readme_radarimage-datamart_en.md)

 An [overview and examples on how to access and use the Meteorological Service of Canada's open data](../../usage/readme_en.md) is available.
-Example of a web map configured to display weather radar composite Web Map Service (WMS) layers served by MSC GeoMet:
+Example of a web map configured to display weather radar composite and extrapolation Web Map Service (WMS) layers served by MSC GeoMet:

 <div id="map" style="height: 400px;"></div>
 <div id="controller" role="group" aria-label="Animation controls" style="background: #ececec; padding: 0.5rem;">